-All signal transitions that in the format are placed in the edge database.
-This includes the transitions the user specifies in the format (see "The User Signals for Reference" on page 81) augmented by the transitions on signals that are defined in the rules (see "The set signal Statement for Transitions" on page 69).
-The within statement (see "The within Statement for Location" on page 70) uses the edge database for reference with some signals.
+All signal transitions in the format are placed in the edge database.
+This includes the transitions the user specifies in the format (see "The User Signals for Reference" on page 83) and the transitions on signals that are defined in the rules (see "The set signal Statement for Transitions" on page 71).
+The within statement (see "The within Statement for Location" on page 73) uses the edge database for reference with some signals.

 The edge database is resident in the compiler until the compiler terminates.
-Because the edge database is always ready for your use, you can reference it within pre-processing and post-processing statements (see "Pre-Processing and Post-Processing Statements" on page 89).
+Because the edge database is always ready for your use, you can reference it within pre-processing and post-processing statements (see "Pre-Processing and Post-Processing Statements" on page 91).